-Section 70 n (22.12.1995/1695) If a European patent application has been published under Article 93 of the European Patent Convention and a translation into Finnish of the patent claims as worded when published has been filed with the Patent Authority, the Patent Authority shall make the translation available to anyone and make an announcement in Finnish and Swedish to this effect.
+Section 70 n (22.12.1995/1695)

+If a European patent application has been published under Article 93 of the European Patent Convention and a translation into Finnish of the patent claims as worded when published has been filed with the Patent Authority, the Patent Authority shall make the translation available to anyone and make an announcement in Finnish and Swedish to this effect.
 If the applicant's own language is Swedish, the translation may, however, be filed in Swedish.
 The Patent Authority shall see to it that the published patent claims are, where necessary, available to the public in Finnish and Swedish.

-If anyone uses an invention commercially for which patent protection is sought by a European patent application after the announcement pursuant to the first paragraph has been made, the provisions concerning patent infringement shall apply correspondingly if the application results in a patent for Finland.
-In such case, however, the patent protection shall only extend to that revealed in both the patent claims as worded when published and the claims according to the patent.
-Punishment shall not be imposed in this case and damages for use taken place before the announcement referred to in the first paragraph may only be determined pursuant to the second paragraph of Section 58.
+If anyone uses an invention commercially for which patent protection is sought by a European patent application after the announcement under subsection (1) has been made, the provisions concerning patent infringement apply correspondingly if the application results in a patent for Finland.
+In such case, however, the patent protection only extends to that revealed in both the patent claims as worded when published and the claims according to the patent.
+Punishment cannot be imposed in this case and damages for such use may only be determined under section 58(2).
+(18.11.2005/896)